Leonardpepa/Leonardpepa/README.md

 Hi 👋 My name is Leonard Pepa / GR: Λεοναρντ Πεπα
 =================================================

-Junior Software Engineer, University Student, Curious and eager for knowledge
+Software Engineer, University Student, Curious and eager for knowledge
 ------------------------------------------------------

 Computer Science student at the University of Macedonia.
 Enthusiastic about uncovering the inner workings of technology, I thrive on the excitement of learning new things and embracing emerging technologies.
 I excel in collaborative environments and am eager to contribute to innovative projects.